openpracticelibrary/openpracticelibrary/src/pages/practice/disagree-and-commit.md

 mobiusTag: options
 icon: /images/img_5175.jpg
-whatIs: An approach to enable teams to transition from thinking to doing, whilst ensuring the team are committed to execute and are committed to doing so.
+whatIs: An approach to enable teams to transition from thinking to doing, whilst ensuring the team are committed to the execution.
 whyDo: >-
   A common problem teams and organisations face is known as 'analysis paralysis'.
 It refers to an inability to move from thinking about a problem,